Helsinki vs Stockholm: Which Nordic Capital to Visit?

 The center of Helsinki is incredibly compact, making it so accessible and walkable that the bus system doesn’t even run throughout the center.

-If you prefer to use public transportation while in the city center, the public transportation system comprises trams, buses, ferries and commuter trains.
-The public transportation system in Helsinki is incredibly straightforward, on time, and easy to use.
+If you prefer to use public transportation while in the city center, the local system comprises trams, buses, ferries and commuter trains and is incredibly straightforward, on time, and easy to use.

 Weather depending, another great option for getting around the Finnish capital is by bicycle.
 With a progressive attitude towards sustainability, it’s quite affordable to rent a bike and there is a wide network of cycling lanes and a flat terrain throughout the city.